cybercongress/cybercongress/blog/2019-03-06-port_forwarding_guide.md

 ---

-We call to you, validators, with a proposal to forwarding port `26656` and make you validator-nodes available to the incoming connection.
+We call on you, validators, with a proposal to forwarding port `26656`, and make your validator-nodes available to the incoming connection.

-Unfortunately, we can't provide all guides for port forwarding because of they different for each router.
-But if you faced on with some troubles feel free to contact us in our [devChat](https://t.me/fuckgoogle).
+Unfortunately, we can't provide all guides for port forwarding because they differ for each router.
+If you are faced with some troubles feel free to contact us in our [devChat](https://t.me/fuckgoogle).